Jessica Reynolds | Ocean Nomad

-I value my health & my family the most in my life… If you don’t have your health, you have absolutely nothing.
+I value my health and my family the most in my life… If you don’t have your health, you have absolutely nothing.

 What are the most important lessons you have learned so far?

-You cannot blame anyone else for your misfortune or your mistakes…it's all on you.
-If you want to travel the world and completely switch up everything you know…you have to pull your finger out and do it yourself, make it happen.
-Its that easy.
-DIY
+You cannot blame anyone else for your misfortune or your mistakes… It's all on you.
+If you want to travel the world and completely switch up everything you know, you have to pull your finger out and do it yourself, make it happen.
+It’s that easy.

-As a solo female traveller Iv learnt too many mini lessons to recount.
+As a solo female traveller, I’ve learnt too many mini lessons to recount.
 I started exploring at 18 and haven’t stopped.
-I was not lucky, I was not loaded, I was not experienced and I was not organized.
-I just did what felt right…faked it till I made it, never strayed too far from the beaten track (I’m not an idiot) and when something fell in my lap… I was grateful.
+I was not lucky, I was not loaded, I was not experienced and I was not organised.
+I just did what felt right - faked it till I made it, never strayed too far from the beaten track (I’m not an idiot) and when something fell in my lap, I was grateful.
 I never outstayed my welcome and tried to ‘pay it forward’ as best I could.
 I may not be a millionaire by my bank statements but I sure feel like one in my memory bank.
 CRINGE.
 Hahaha…!
-I'm one fortunate girl…that created her own "fortune".
+I'm one fortunate girl… That created her own "fortune".

 Are there any books that have guided your thinking?